yeli-falk/Master-thesis/Notes.md

 Found a bunch of other newer papers on Drunk Classification using Thermal Imaging, using more advanced Classification methods and reaching valid accuracy 85%+.
 Some of them contain their own sober-drunk datasets (see *databases.md*).
 - Might be a good idea to combine the data and verify their results;
-- Attempt classification on people wearing glasses/masks? (synthetic images)
+- Attempt classification on people wearing glasses/masks? (synthetic images);
+- The data was not collected in driving settings (does it matter?).

 https://ieeexplore.ieee.org/document/8697908